Find Trade Colleges

 $27,556 Avg Student Debt

 Out of the 35 schools in Georgia that were part of this year’s ranking, Clayton State University landed the # 2 spot on the list.
-Located in Morrow, Georgia, the medium-sized public school awarded 937 diplomas to qualifed bachelor’s degree students in 2021-2022.
+Morrow, Georgia is the setting for this medium-sized institution of higher learning.
+The public school handed out bachelor’s degrees to 937 students in 2021-2022.

-Some students may be able to take online classes at Clayton State University.
+One thing to take note of is that Clayton State University does offer online classes in some areas.
 To give an idea of how popular online courses are at the school, 85% of undergraduates took at least one course online in 2020-2021.

 Read full report on Clayton State University